-It’s hard enough to replace your material possessions in situations like this, but what about things that exist only in electronic form?
-Thousands of photos and videos, important documents, downloaded emails, your entire music library … if you’re not backing up properly, they’ll all be gone for good.
+It’s hard enough to replace material possessions in situations like this, but what about things that exist only in electronic form?
+Thousands of photos and videos, documents, downloaded emails, your entire music library and more.
+If you’re not backing up properly, they’ll be gone for good.

 I’ve used a few different services in the past to back up my stuff online.
 For a while I was just using Dropbox, but soon ran out of room.

 Crashplan is primarily a desktop application that runs on Windows, Mac and some Unix variants.
-The basic version is free, allowing you to send files to a removable drive and, via the internet, any other computer running the same software.
+The basic version is free, allowing you to send files to a removable drive and, via the Internet, any other computer running the same software.

-Ease of use
+Ease of Use

 The download and installation were straight-forward, and initial configuration was fairly simple as well.
 I created two backup sets, one for use with my 1Tb external drive and the other for storing data on Crashplan’s servers.

-This is great for people like myself who often forget to kick off manual backups – instead, they just happen by themselves.
-If you still don’t manage to back anything up for a few days, Crashplan will start emailing you reminders.
+This is great for people like myself who often forget to kick off manual backups.
+They just happen by themselves.
+If you still don’t manage to back anything up for a few days, Crashplan will start emailing reminders.
 That’s usually my cue to at least plug the external drive in.

-The hard drive backup took around two days to complete, and as long as I plug it in regularly, subsequent incremental backups don’t take more than an hour or two.
+The first hard drive backup took around two days to complete, and as long as I plug it in regularly, subsequent backups don’t take more than an hour or two.
 So far, so good.

-The online backups, on the other hand, are quite different.
-I’ve been based in Australia and New Zealand for the last two months, where internet is typically the holy trinity of slow, expensive and unreliable.
+The online backups, though, are quite different.
+I’ve been in Australia and New Zealand for the last two months, where Internet is the holy trinity of slow, expensive and unreliable.
 As a result, I’ve only managed to back up around a fifth of my data to the cloud in that time.